KD5VMF/Pluto-SDR/README.md

 ## 🛠 Pro Tips:

-- To use PlutoSDR with SDR++ or SDRSharp, install libiio and make sure the device shows up properly in the driver.
+- To use PlutoSDR with SDR++, install libiio and make sure the device shows up properly in the driver.
 - If you encounter connection issues, verify your USB cable is high-quality and supports data (not just charging).
 - Use an external clock source or GPSDO if you require very high frequency accuracy.
 - SDR++ nightly builds include many bug fixes and new device support - highly recommended for advanced users.